Outline

 However, I am not in agreement with the theory of the special gene-obesity gene-that causes obesity.

-As I mentioned earlier in section one, the fundamental difference between obese people and those who eat a lot and don't gain weight can be explained by a difference in base weight values of each person, not directly related to the amount of food or caloric intake.
+As I mentioned earlier in section one, the fundamental difference between obese people and those who eat a lot and don't gain weight can be explained by the difference in set-point weight of each person, not directly related to the amount of food or caloric intake.

 Also, as mentioned in section five, the reason why some people eventually gain more weight after dieting despite reduced caloric intake is because the current calories-in/calories-out theory is obviously wrong.